immobiliare/RealHTTP/Documentation/Stub.md

 ## Stub a Request

 To stub a request, first you need to create a `HTTPStubRequest` and `HTTPStubResponse`.
-You then register this stub with IndomioHTTP and tell it to intercept network requests by calling the `enable()` method.
+You then register this stub with RealHTTP and tell it to intercept network requests by calling the `enable()` method.

 An `HTTPStubRequest` describe what kind of triggers should be matched for activating the stub request; a single trigger is called matcher which is an entity conforms to `HTTPStubMatcherProtocol`.
 Only when all `matchers` of a stub request are validated the stub is used to mock the request; in this case the associated response are used.